Key Risk Factors

 Hydrocarbon reserve estimation risks

-PJSC Gazprom’s strategic and financial goals depend on hydrocarbon reserves, and inaccuracies in reserve estimation entail risks for PJSC Gazprom’s operations.
+PJSC Gazprom’s strategic and financial goals depend on hydrocarbon reserves and the accuracy of reserve estimates.

 Independent reserve estimation procedures have been developed and are implemented in accordance with the Petroleum Resources Management System (PRMS) standards.
 The Company’s reserves estimated under Russian reserves classification standards are recorded in its books only after the annual review and approval by the State Reserves Commission of the Russian Ministry of Natural Resources.

-The key operations, including hydrocarbon production, transportation, refining/processing and storage, carry environmental risks that may lead to legal, financial and reputational implications.
+The key operations, including hydrocarbon production, transportation, refining/processing, and storage, carry environmental risks (risks of environmental pollution, non-compliance with environmental regulations) that may lead to legal, financial, and reputational implications.